euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 With use\_c2phc we obtain one uniform streamlined design of the
 interface: the C programmer calls one single Ada function
 \_ada\_use\_c2phc.
 What use\_c2phc executes depends on the job number.
-The (a,b,c) parameters are flexible enough to pass strings.
+The (a,b,c) parameters are flexible enough to pass strings and still provide some form of type checking (which would not be possible had we wiped out all types with void*).

 To make \_ada\_use\_c2phc usable, we have written a number of C wrappers, responsible for parsing the arguments of the C functions to be